-35 Years Ago: Thin Lizzy Release ‘Black Rose: A Rock Legend’
+The Story of Thin Lizzy’s ‘Black Rose: A Rock Legend’

-Then, some four years later, Lynott and Downey reinvented Lizzy as a dual-guitar-powered quartet (with Bell’s replacements, Scott Gorham and Brian Robertson), and slowly scratched and clawed their way into the big leagues — again, in spite of countless, often self-inflicted, setbacks and some very stiff competition.
+Singer and bassist Phil Lynott, guitarist Eric Bell and drummer Brian Downey originally joined the heavy-rock revolution back in 1970 as a then-fashionable power trio.
+Four years later, Lynott and Downey reinvented Lizzy as a dual-guitar-powered quartet (with Bell’s replacements, Scott Gorham and Brian Robertson), and slowly scratched and clawed their way into the big leagues — again, in spite of countless, often self-inflicted, setbacks and some stiff competition.

 In more practical terms, this development saw a contrast between Moore’s shredding and the low-key style of Gorham.
-Together, they took to new songs like ‘Do Anything You Want To,’ ‘Waiting for an Alibi,’ and even the comparatively staid, somber ‘With Love,’ like supersonic fighter jets, soaring and swooping in tight formation, with Lynott’s knowing growl and Downey’s dependable percussive power rounding out the rough edges.
+Together, they took to new songs like "Do Anything You Want To," "Waiting for an Alibi" and even the comparatively staid and somber "With Love" like supersonic fighter jets, soaring and swooping in tight formation, with Lynott’s knowing growl and Downey’s dependable percussive power rounding out the rough edges.

-Elsewhere on ‘Black Rose,’ songs like ‘Toughest Street in Town’ and ‘Get Out of Here’ offered textbook Lizzy hard rock of the highest order, with the aforementioned, underrated career highlight, ‘Waiting for an Alibi’ elevating the form to new heights, thanks to some of the most inspired and meticulously crafted lyrics of Lynott’s career.
+Songs like "Toughest Street in Town" and "Get Out of Here" offered textbook Lizzy hard rock of the highest order, with the aforementioned, underrated career highlight, "Waiting for an Alibi" elevating the form to new heights, thanks to some of the most inspired and meticulously crafted lyrics of Lynott’s career.

-Finally, the album’s ambitious title track (‘Róisín Dubh,’ to give it its proper Gaelic name) succeeded against all odds in grafting traditional songs like ‘Shenandoah’ and ‘Danny Boy’ onto Lizzy’s sound with positively epic, majestic results — all while referencing a vast catalog of Celtic legends and modern heroes, along the way.
+The album’s ambitious title track ("Róisín Dubh," to give it its proper Gaelic name) succeeded against all odds in grafting traditional songs like "Shenandoah" and "Danny Boy" onto Lizzy’s sound with positively epic, majestic results — all while referencing a vast catalog of Celtic legends and modern heroes, along the way.

-Sadly, before too long Gary once again quit the band over the usual musical and personal differences, and Lizzy’s career would, coincidentally or not, never recover; soon embarking on a steady decline that tragically mirrored their leader’s losing battle against drug addiction.
+But before long, Moore again quit the band over the usual musical and personal differences, and Lizzy’s career never really recovered, as it steadily declined, mirrored their leader’s losing battle against drug addiction.